dentarg/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

 We imported the `AuthService` and made it publicly available in our constructor (it needs to be `public` in order for the template to use its methods).

 We added `*ngIf="authService.isLoggedIn` to our link to private deals so it will not be rendered if the user is not logged in.
 We also added `*ngIf` logic to our login and logout links to show the appropriate link depending on the user's authentication state.
-When the user clicks on the login link now, they will be taken to a centralized login page on the Auth0 domain.
+When the user clicks on the login link now, they will be taken to a login page on the Auth0 domain.
 They will enter their credentials here and if correct, they will be redirected back to the application.

 ### Callback Component

 We'll now code up the callback component that we generated at the beginning of the tutorial.
-This component will be activated when the `localhost:4200/callback` route is called and it will process the redirect from Auth0 and ensure we recieved the right data back in the hash after a successful authentication.
+This component will be activated when the `localhost:4200/callback` route is called and it will process the redirect from Auth0 and ensure we received the right data back in the hash after a successful authentication.
 To do this, the component will make use of the `AuthService` we created earlier.
 Let's take a look at the implementation:

 ```typescript
 // callback.component.ts